teia-community/teia-docs/wiki/Governance-on-Teia.md

 Some open questions need to be answered, such as:

 - due to low response from contacted representatives, it is currently not clear if there will be enough represetentative figures at lauch to make the representative voting possible.
 However, there is a dedicated place for representatives in the contracts that can be activated as soon as there is a substantial amount of self-organised representatives that are willing and ready to take the responsibility.
-- Deciding on the distribution models (see above) and doing the drop
 - Improving the User Interfaces for all DAO sites (looking for frontend DEVs)